Ga meteen naar de inhoud

 On trail no.11 climb up o the Col de Locia towards Fanes until you reach the Gran Plan (great plain in Ladin language).
 Continue to the left on a slope of mountain pines and climb on steep screes to the foot of Mt.
 Conturines at 2800 m, where you will find the entrance of a bear cave.

-The discovery of the Conturines cave at the end of the 80s (in 1987) was a big sensation: In the cave there were found fossil remains of a cave bear.
+The discovery of the Conturines cave in 1987 was a big sensation: within the cave there were found the fossilised remains of a cave bear.
 Studies of the bones have subsequently revealed that the fossilized skull, teeth, and bones found in the cave do not originate, as initially suspected, from a cave bear of recent times, but rather do belong to a cave bear of the Middle Ice Age.
 The Conturines bear was named Ursus ladinicus, in honor of the Ladin valley where it was found.

 The access to the cave is allowed only on the occasion of guided hikes organized by the Alta Badia Tourism Cooperative.
 The fossil remains are exposed in the Museum Ladin Ursus ladinicus in San Cassiano.